nanoc/nanoc.app/content/docs/getting-started.md

 end
 </code></pre>

 This function will take the current page’s tags and return a comma-separated list of tags.
 If there are no tags, it returns "(none)".
-To put this piece of code to use, open the default layout and add this line right above the `<%= yield %>` line:
+To put this piece of code to use, open the default layout and add this line right above the <code>&lt;%= yield %></code> line:

 <pre title="Code snippet to be added to the default layout"><code class="language-html">
 &lt;p>Tags: &lt;%= tags %>&lt;/p>